-The AEA Annual Conference 2021 will provide delegates with both an opportunity to look back and to look forward.
-It will consider the canvass and help members to plan for changes they may want ahead of the second reformed canvass.
-It will look in detail at the issues for the 2021 polls and assist those attending to understand the new requirements placed upon them.
-It will also look to the future at the UK Government’s plans for change ahead of the next UK Parliamentary general election.
+We hoped that the AEA Annual Conference 2021 would provide delegates with both an opportunity to look back and to look forward.
+It considered the canvass and tried to help members to plan for changes they may want ahead of the second reformed canvass.
+It looked in detail at the issues for the 2021 polls and assisted those attending to understand the new requirements placed upon them.
+It also looked to the future at the UK Government’s plans for change ahead of the next UK Parliamentary general election.

-As well as a range of plenary sessions, there will be four workshops that provide delegates with an opportunity to explore key areas in more detail.
+As well as a range of plenary sessions, there were four workshops that provided delegates with an opportunity to explore key areas in more detail.

 The Electoral Commission has launched a revised performance standards framework for EROs.
-This workshop will look at what the revised standards require; how you can ensure compliance; how you can embed the standards within your own teams; the plans, strategies and records you need to have in place; how you can monitor and evaluate progress against your plans and strategies.
-It will dissuade you of any perception that the performance standards are a tick-box exercise, and will instead highlight their importance in providing a framework for all your electoral registration activity.
+This workshop looked at what the revised standards require; how to ensure compliance; how you can embed the standards within your own teams; the plans, strategies and records you need to have in place; how you can monitor and evaluate progress against your plans and strategies.
+It sought to dissuade you of any perception that the performance standards are a tick-box exercise, and instead highlighted their importance in providing a framework for all your electoral registration activity.

-This workshop will look at the challenges that often arise when polls are combined, including: which polls must/may/cannot be combined; what processes must be combined, and what you have a choice over (poll cards, notices, the issue of postal votes, polling station stationery, number of ballot boxes, etc …); the implications for the nominations process; the impact on the verification and the count (e.g. does verification need to be completed for all polls before counting can begin?); and the apportionment of election costs.
-It will provide good practice and tips to help deliver successful combined polls.
+This workshop looked at the challenges that often arise when polls are combined, including: which polls must/may/cannot be combined; what processes must be combined, and what you have a choice over (poll cards, notices, the issue of postal votes, polling station stationery, number of ballot boxes, etc …); the implications for the nominations process; the impact on the verification and the count (e.g. does verification need to be completed for all polls before counting can begin?); and the apportionment of election costs.
+It provided good practice and tips to help deliver successful combined polls.

 We meet and interact with many specialist groups of electors whilst doing our job; this might include teenagers, someone who is homeless, a gypsy/traveller or someone with a learning disability.
 This can make communication difficult with key messages that you want to pass on being lost.
-This workshop will help you to look beyond the persons group and instead focus on and identify the persons personality and communication style so that you can build your response around it.
+This workshop helped to look beyond the persons group and instead focussed on and identified the persons personality and communication style so that you can build your response around it.

-- Be able to understand and adapt your personality to suit your audience
+- to understand and adapt your personality to suit your audience

-- Be able to identify someone’s communication style and adjust yours accordingly
+- to identify someone’s communication style and adjust yours accordingly

-- Be able to understand the power of matching and mirroring
+- to understand the power of matching and mirroring

-This workshop will address the complexities around absent voting, including: the receipt and opening of postal votes; cancellation and retrieval of returned postal votes; integrity issues; maintaining the absent vote record and lists; postal vote identifier rejection notices; storage; form K; and the crucial importance of maintaining audit trails.
-It will provide good practice and tips to help deliver absent voting from both an ERO and RO perspective.
+This workshop addressed the complexities around absent voting, including: the receipt and opening of postal votes; cancellation and retrieval of returned postal votes; integrity issues; maintaining the absent vote record and lists; postal vote identifier rejection notices; storage; form K; and the crucial importance of maintaining audit trails.
+It provided good practice and tips to help deliver absent voting from both an ERO and RO perspective.